 - 4.1.
 The NPPF requires Mineral Planning Authorities to maintain a landbank of at least 10 years for crushed rock.
-The estimated reserve for crushed rock, incorporating that on Portland and at Swanworth Quarry in Purbeck, is approximately 11,500,000 tonnes. - 4.2.
+The estimated reserve for crushed rock, incorporating that on Portland and at Swanworth Quarry in Purbeck, is approximately 11,373,719 tonnes. - 4.2.
 The landbank is almost entirely located on Portland, within a composite planning permission granted in 1951 covering around two thirds of the top of the island.
-Due to the lack of detail in this permission, it is difficult to have any certainty as to the accuracy of the crushed rock landbank on Portland.
-The permission is for the quarrying of dimension stone - the crushed rock element is obtained from crushing of waste, off-cuts and the deeper cherty layer. - 4.3.
+There are no specific crushed rock quarries on Portland they are all dimension stone quarries, and the main business of the two stone companies operating on Portland is dimension stone.
+Material such as unwanted offcuts and quarry/mining waste is crushed and sold as aggregate or armourstone.
+In addition, a layer of cherty stone underlying the dimension stone can potentially be extracted and crushed and sold as aggregate from some sites.
+There is no specific, permitted amount of crushed rock reserve that can be clearly identified and quantified.
+The landbank for crushed rock is therefore an estimate and can vary - 4.3.
 The amount available for crushing varies depending on other circumstances, hence it is difficult to estimate the landbank with any certainty.
-Parts of the permission are sensitive environmentally and in amenity terms.
 The figure of c.
-11.5 mt is derived from estimating how much stone could be available for crushing that wouldn't be used for dimension stone.
+11.4 mt is derived from estimating how much stone could be available for crushing that wouldn't be used for dimension stone.
 It is an estimate only, and potentially subject to change. - 4.4.
-The Minerals Strategy 2014 advocates underground mining on Portland to access parts of the dimension stone reserve to minimise impacts.
-Where mining permissions have been granted, this reduces the availability of stone that may ultimately be crushed.
-Additionally, there has been a need for minerals buffer areas to be implemented around new housing developments within or close to the 1951 permission, further reducing the reserve.
-Although these factors have been taken into account in assessing the current estimated reserve wherever possible, the reserve could be further reduced as more situations such as these occur.
+The 2019, 2020, 2021 and 2022 estimates of stone with potential to be crushed as set out in Table 3 take a realistic view, accounting for other development on Portland that has reduced the availability of stone.
+This includes where underground mines have been permitted within the 1951 permission and where buffer zones restricting minerals development have been implemented around new housing developments within or close to the 1951 permission.
+It also takes into account other areas within the 1951 permission that have been relinquished or revoked.